Yanaqucha (Quispicanchi)

 Yanaqucha (Quechua yana black, qucha lake, "black lake", hispanicized spelling Yana Cocha) is a mountain in the Andes of Peru, about 4800 m high.
-It is situated in the Cusco Region, Quispicanchi Province, on the border of the districts of Marcapata and Camanti.
+It is situated on the border of the districts of Marcapata and Camanti in Quispicanchi Province, Cusco Region.
 It lies northeast of Piki Mach'ay.

 The mountain is named after a little lake northeast of it at 13°38′31″S 70°43′52″W.